vaughnteegarden/slate/source/index.html.md

 The target IDE for IOS instructions is **XCode**.
 If you use a different IDE you may have to follow a different series of steps, please refer to your IDE documentation to understand how to incorporate third party SDKs into your IDE.

-The IOS SDK is distributed as a .framework.
+The IOS SDK is distributed as a framework.
 This makes it easy to embed Rezolve capabilities in your app.
 The steps are as follows:

 1. Open your existing project.<br/><br/>
 2. Go to the app target’s General configuration page.<br/><br/>